Robert Wiedmaier: Personal life

-Robert Wiedmaier was born in West Germany and lived there until he was about the age 15.
+Robert Wiedmaier was born in West Germany and lived there until he was about 15.
 He described his mother, who was born in California, as a "great cook" who focused on French cuisine.
 He attended cooking school in the Netherlands, and now resides in Kensington, Maryland.
 He has been described as an "avid hunter" and fisherman and "full circle chef".

 Career

-He began his career working at restaurants in Belgium and the Netherlands, but relocated to the Washington metropolitan area in the 1980s.
+He began his career working at restaurants in Belgium and the Netherlands but relocated to the Washington metropolitan area in the 1980s.
 Upon arriving in the D.C. area, he took his first job as a saucier at the Morrison House in Old Town Alexandria, Virginia, at its restaurant, Le Chardon d’Or.
 He then worked at various hotels, including the Four Seasons and the Watergate (replacing Jean-Louis Palladin).
 In 1999, he opened his first restaurant, Marcel's, and now operates a group of restaurants in D.C., Virginia, Maryland, and Atlantic City.
-He has been invited to compete the television program Iron Chef, but declined, stating in 2012, "that's just not my thing.
+He has been invited to compete in the television program Iron Chef but declined, stating in 2012, "that's just not my thing.
 Not that I wouldn't do it, but I have five restaurants to run."

 In 2009, Wiedmaier was honored as Chef of the Year by the Restaurant Association Metropolitan Washington (the RAMMY Awards).
 In August 2012, Wiedmaier was inducted into The Knighthood of the Brewers' Mashstaff at the Belgian Beer Weekend in Brussels.

 Marcel's

 Marcel's, named for Wiedmaier's son, opened in 1999 in Washington, D.C.'s Foggy Bottom neighborhood with fine French-Belgian cuisine.
 In 2015, Marcel's underwent a major renovation with new additions to the menu.
-Diners at Marcel's can create their own tasting menus with four, five, six or seven courses.
+Diners at Marcel's can create their tasting menus with four, five, six or seven courses.

 In 2016, Marcel's won the Restaurant Association Metropolitan Washington (RAMMY) Award for formal fine dining restaurant of the year.

 RW Restaurant Group

 In 2007, Wiedmaier opened a second restaurant in D.C., Brasserie Beck.
 He opened his third restaurant in 2009, Brabo in Virginia.
-In the following years, he has expanded to open several more restaurants in Maryland, Virginia, and Atlantic City, New Jersey under the umbrella of the RW Restaurant Group.
+In the following years, he expanded to open several more restaurants in Maryland, Virginia, and Atlantic City, New Jersey, under the umbrella of the RW Restaurant Group.

 Brasserie Beck

 In April 2007, he opened Brasserie Beck (named after his youngest son), his first major foray into mussels and Belgian beer.
-He described the restaurant as having a "1950s to 60s train station feel," and a focus on French cuisine with Flemish influences.
+He described the restaurant as having a "1950s to 60s train station feel" and a focus on French cuisine with Flemish influences.
 Esquire called Brasserie Beck one of the Best New Restaurants in America in 2007.

 Brasserie Beck boasts one of the largest selections of Belgian beers outside of Belgium.
 This includes the house special Antigoon, which is brewed for Wiedmaier's restaurants by Belgium's Brouwerij de Musketiers.